epics-extensions/EPNix/docs/ioc/tutorials/integration-tests.md

 Note that the script uses the `wait_until_succeeds` method and the `retry` function.
 This is because EPICS has few guarantees about whether it propagates changes immediately.
-It’s better to encourage the use of retries, instead of hoping the timing lines up.
+It's better to encourage the use of retries, instead of hoping the timing lines up.

 After changing your test script,